outdreamer/solver/docs/tasks/example_scripts/health.md

 - useful sub-intents with associated substances

-	- fix your other medical problems so you can fight your medical problems better
 		- some of these substances kill pathogens, some inhibit/suppress pathogen activity indirectly/directly, some boost the immune system, and some help only with specific symptoms rather than the causal pathogen

 		- fungal infections:
 			- keto diet, holy basil, sitosterol, kombucha/kefir/probiotics/lactic acid bacteria, beets, coconut (dont take sitosterol if you have cancer, it suppresses a tumor suppressor IL-25), capsaicin
 		- viral infections: